chrigarc/oc-seo-extension/README.md

 ####Configuration
 To configure this Plugin goto Backend *System* then find *My Settings* in left side bar, then click on *SEO Extension* , you will get Configuration options.(refer screenshots)

+#### Mont Capital upgrade
+Add Open Graph configuration for custom image and type pages and posts